pabasara-mahindapala/pabasara-mahindapala.github.io/_posts/2015-09-03-save-content-into-wso2-registry-through-mediators.md

 ---
 layout: post
-title: 'Save content into WSO2 Registry through WSO2 ESB mediators'
+title: 'Writing content into WSO2 Registry through WSO2 ESB mediators'
 published: true
 description: How to store and retrieve content to and from WSO2 Registry using WSO2 ESB 4.8.1.
 This post discusses two possible options using the script mediator and the class mediator
 categories: [cs, programming, gotchas, wso2]